25 Best Sci-Fi & Fantasy Shows Streaming on Netflix – Winter 2018

-Let’s face it: Netflix may have started as a video/DVD movie rental house, but today it’s got the market cornered on the best television shows available anywhere, both in original programming and from other networks.
+Netflix may have started a s a mail-order DVD rental house, but today, almost every Netflix user focuses simply on the digital streaming service offered by Netflix.
+From outside third-party entertainment to Netflix’s own original entertainment, the streaming service offers some of the best television shows you can watch today.
 Whether you’re a binge-watcher or love to take your time with your favorite TV shows, here’s a sampling of the best that Netflix has to offer in the sci-fi/fantasy genre.
+These are twenty-five of the best fantasy, sci-fi, and epic fiction you can catch this fall on Netflix.
 When you’re done reading our list below, you also might want to check out our list of the best sci-fi movies on Netflix.

 The Mikaelsons move to New Orleans and form an alliance with local witches in an effort to rule the city once again in Julie Plec’s The Vampire Diaries spinoff.
 Klaus Mikaelson (Joseph Morgan) is the original vampire-werewolf hybrid who, along with his brother and sister, Elijah (Daniel Gillies) and Rebekah (Claire Holt), returns to his home city of New Orleans after being exiled for a century.
 Also appearing in the French Quarter is pregnant werewolf Hayley (Phoebe Tonkin), searching for clues to her family history.
 Klaus’ rival and protege is Marcel (Charles Michael Davis), the vampire who has taken over as leader in Klaus’ absence.